dzzh/RIBs-wiki/iOS-Tutorial-2.md

 ## Tutorial completed
+If you didn't make any mistakes, you should have a project that builds and works.
+There's also the possibility that we messed up this tutorial, in which case, please open a issue for us.

-You completed the second tutorial Now onwards to [tutorial 3](iOS-Tutorial-3).
+You completed the second tutorial.
+Now onwards to [tutorial 3](iOS-Tutorial-3).